twilio/OpenVBX/INSTALL.markdown

 1. **Twilio SID:** This is your account identifier, it is unique to you and can be shared.
 1. **Twilio Token:** This is the key to your Twilio account, it is private and should not be shared.

+If you plan on hosting multiple tenants on your install and would like each tenant's activity to be billed to their account instead of to your account you can set up a Connect Application via your Twilio Dashboard.

+When creating your application use these settings:

+1. **Friendly Name:** Any name that makes sense to you.
+1. **Company Name & Description:** _Optional_.
+Anything that makes sense to you.
+1. **Homepage URL:** The full url to your webroot. ie: _http://example.org_
+1. **Authorize URL:** The path to OpenVBX's Authorize Callback. ie: _http://example.org/authorize/connect_
+1. **Deauthorize URL:** _Not used.
+Leave blank_.
+1. **Access Required:** Get All & Post All.

 ## Optional Settings

 OpenVBX has the ability to send email notifications to users.
 This includes password reset emails, voicemail and SMS notifications, as well as notifications defined by plugins.

 1. **From Email:** This email address will be used in the from field of emails sent from your OpenVBX installation.

 ## Setup Your Account